 When you work on ads for a retail company, your seasons are always all mixed up.
 Like crazy mixed up.
-During the Spring we were writing ads for Fall.
-During the Summer we were creating campaigns for Christmas.
-Everywhere, everything was freakin’ Christmas – fluffy green plastic trees decked with festive shiny balls, frosty snowflakes on the walls, fleecy white tree skirts hugging the tree bases, red and green bows on large boxes that adorned the room – even some scary elves.
-These sinister miniatures with pointy hats were positioned in nooks in store shelving we had created, next to the classically unsightly patterned sweaters – patterns that were akin to a tornado or at the very least, pizza upchuck.
+During the spring we were writing ads for fall.
+During the summer we were creating campaigns for Christmas.
+Everywhere, everything was freakin’ Christmas.
+Fluffy green plastic trees decked with festive shiny balls, frosty snowflakes on the walls.
+Fleecy white tree skirts hugging the tree bases, red and green bows on large boxes that adorned the room.
+Even some scary elves.
+These sinister miniatures with pointy hats were positioned in nooks in store shelving we had created, next to the unsightly patterned sweaters, patterns that were akin to a tornado or at the very least, pizza upchuck.

 We endured all of this prep and production in record heat.
 Some days got up to 108.
 So in Cali where we did all of our work, it wasn’t just hot.
-It was Africa hot.
-I recall one shoot that was especially insufferable.
-We were in the desert handling sweaters and courdoroy jumpers for a Back-to-School sale.
-We got so sweaty and haggared that we looked like we had all been out changing a flat tire on our scouting van.
+It was Death Valley hot.
+One shoot was especially insufferable.
+We were in the desert handling sweaters and corduroy jumpers for a Back-to-School sale.
+We got so sweaty and haggard that we looked like we had all been out changing a flat tire on our scouting van.

-Finally, we decided that we’d had enough of near heat strokes, sweaty pits and smeared mascara running down our (female) collective cheeks.
+Finally, we decided that we’d had enough of near heat strokes, sweaty pits and smeared mascara running down our collective cheeks.
 We decided to shoot in the store.
-This meant that we would have to shoot inside an actual JC Penney store – but after business hours.
+This meant that we would have to shoot inside an actual store, but after business hours.
 So we’d start shooting at 9 p.m. and break at dawn.

-Prior to our LA shoot, during the “concepting” phase at the agency, we usually all got together to write the script in a cluster – and we all had positions.
+Prior to our LA shoot, during the “concepting” phase at the agency, we usually all got together to write the script in a cluster.
+And we all had positions.
 There was Mr. Beginning.
 Mr. Middle and Mr. Ending.
 (This was the classic structure of a :30 spot.)
 I didn’t care if I was called a mister.
-In this group, being a “mister” was an honor.
-Plus, I’m gender fluid.
+In this group, being a mister was an honor.
+I’m gender fluid.

 As was per usual, we all gathered in one of our very brown, dull conference rooms, cranked out a script quickly then spent even more time trying to figure out where we’d go for lunch.